Tecu23/Visualization-of-Dynamic-Memory-Allocation/README.md

     Functionalities:

-        Given some c code that uses multiple calls to malloc/calloc and free it emulates it using the unicorn engine and retrieves the memory location that was just allocated or freed to better understand the functionality of those calls.
+        Given some assembly code that simulates the calls to malloc and free from a C program, the program simulates those calls calling allocate/ deallocate methods from the heap object that we created and return the position that those calls created.
+Then using the arcade library I created the window that shows the